-Dr. Matt Cochran D.V.M, Deputy Director for Administration and Finance, Texas Animal Health Commission, has determined that for the first five-year period the rules are in effect, there will be no significant additional fiscal implications for state or local government as a result of enforcing or administering the rules.
-There will be no effect to individuals required to comply with the rules as proposed.
+Ms. Larissa Schmidt, Director of Administration, Texas Animal Health Commission, has determined for the first five-year period the rules are in effect, there will be no significant additional fiscal implications for state or local government as a result of enforcing or administering the rules.
 An Economic Impact Statement (EIS) is required if the proposed rule has an adverse economic effect on small businesses.
-The agency has evaluated the requirements and determined that there is not an adverse economic impact.
-For that reason, the Commission has determined that there is not an adverse impact and therefore there is no need to do an EIS.
-Implementation of this rule poses no significant fiscal impact on small or micro-businesses.
+The agency has evaluated the requirements and determined that there is not an adverse economic impact and, therefore, there is no need to do an EIS.
+Implementation of these rules poses no significant fiscal impact on small or microbusinesses.